Argentine Army: 1980s to present

 Since the return to civilian rule in 1983, the Argentine military have been reduced both in number and budget and, by law, cannot intervene anymore in internal civil conflicts.
 They became more professional, especially after conscription was abolished.

+On 23 January, armed leftist militants stormed the La Tablada Barracks in Buenos Aires.
+The attack was led by the All For The Fatherland Movement (Movimiento Todos Por La Patria or MTP) comprising mainly former members of the People's Revolutionary Army (Ejército Revolucionario del Pueblo or ERP) the main rural guerrilla force operating in northern Argentina in the early to mid 1970s.

+As a result, the Argentine Army was allowed to take part in urban warfare again in the 1989 attack on La Tablada barracks and the National Strategic Force in the form of the Córdoba-based 4th Airborne Infantry Brigade was airlifted to Buenos Aires in case the fighting spread out across the Argentine capital and Lieutenant-Colonel Eugenio Dalton became Director of the Argentine National Security Agency in 1989 in the wake of the attack.

 In 1998, Argentina was granted Major non-NATO ally status by the United States.
 The modern Argentine Army is fully committed to international peacekeeping under United Nations mandates, humanitarian aid and emergencies relief.

 In 2010, the Army incorporated Chinese Norinco armored wheeled APCs to deploy with its peacekeeping forces.

 In 2016 President Mauricio Macri modified a decree made by the 1984 government of Raúl Alfonsín which had removed much of the military's autonomy.

 A major problem of today's Army is that most of its combat units are understrength in manpower due to budgetary limitations; the current Table of Organization and Equipment being established at a time during which the Army could rely on larger budgets and conscripted troops.
 Current plans call for the expansion of all combat units until all combat units are again full-strength, as soon as budget constraints allow for the induction of new volunteer service personnel of both genders.